chungoid/chungoid/README.md

 source .venv/bin/activate
 pip install -r requirements.txt  # from repo root

-# 1. Create a new empty work environment and connect to Chungoid MCP server (or enter a previous work environment)
+# 1. Create a new empty work environment and

+# 2. Connect to Chungoid MCP server (both json and cli instructions below)

 # 2. In your chat client / CLI, initialise a directory & begin:
 @chungoid set_project_context